MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/autonumber-fields.md

 You may also activate autonumber functionality on an existing text column by opening the column and selecting **Autonumber** from the **Data type** drop-down list box.
 Similarly, autonumber functionality can also be disabled at any time by opening the column and selecting a different option in the **Data type** drop-down list box.

 > [!NOTE]
 >Autonumber values are preselected by the database when the row is started.
 If a row is started but cancelled, the number it was assigned is not used.
-If, during this time, another row is completed with the next sequential number, gaps will be present in the autonumbering of records.
+If, during this time, another row is completed with the next sequential number, gaps will be present in the autonumbering of rows.

 ## Autonumber types